Dutch go to polls in midterm provincial elections

-THE HAGUE, Netherlands (AP) — Voters in the Netherlands cast their ballots Wednesday in elections for provincial legislatures that have a national impact because they also indirectly decide the makeup of the country's national senate.
+THE HAGUE, Netherlands (AP) — Voters in the Netherlands cast their ballots Wednesday in what one populist leader called “game changer” elections for provincial legislatures that have a national impact because they also indirectly decide the makeup of the country's national senate.

 A big swing away from the ruling four-party center-right coalition of long-serving Prime Minister Mark Rutte could affect his ability to push reforms through the upper house of the national parliament in the remainder of his term.